ralphjsmit/filament/packages/schemas/docs/02-forms/05-toggle.md

 <AutoScreenshot name="forms/fields/toggle/not-inline" alt="Toggle with its label above" version="4.x" />

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `inline()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Toggle validation

 As well as all rules listed on the [validation](../validation) page, there are additional rules that are specific to toggles.